 The Adventure Worth Sharing initiative is Adventures Accessed way of paying it forward for the communities we serve.
-It brings our comprehensive, all inclusive team programs to companies who want to strengthen culture and build camaraderie while giving companies the opportunity to give back beyond the annual volunteer day.
+It brings our comprehensive, all inclusive team programs to companies who want to strengthen culture and build camaraderie while providing the opportunity to give back beyond the annual volunteer day.

-For every program we provide to a corporate team, we will provide a custom program to our community partners serving Chicago’s youth.
-Think of each corporate team playing the role of sponsor, it’s the buy-one-give-one model that will leave a lasting impression on everyone we reach with this program.
+For every program we provide to a corporate team, we will provide a custom program to our community partners serving Chicago’s youth, in the form of a sponsorship on behalf of the participating company.
+It’s the buy-one-give-one model that will leave a lasting impression on everyone we reach with this program.

 It is our answer to how corporate teams do off-site training, leadership development and all the things employees should look forward to at work.
 Companies have a need to retain employees, strengthen team members’ character and to be at the forefront of career advancement.
 Companies especially have a need to give back to the community, or to fulfill their corporate social responsibility.

 Meet the Ryan Banks Academy, our first Adventure Worth Sharing community partner.
 The Ryan Banks Academy is Chicago's first tuition-free, inner city, co-ed residential boarding school for underserved children grades 7th through 12th.
 RBA will combine a high-quality, future-facing STEAM curriculum with an integrated social-emotional education in order to propel students out of poverty and into the next generations of leaders, thinkers, and world-changers.
 Our first class launched with 7th grade students in Fall 2018.